bufbuild-ru/docs/docs/ci-cd/setup/index.md

 ## Installation

-Code availableFor a functional example, see the [buf-examples](https://github.com/bufbuild/buf-examples) repository.

-The first step is to get `buf` running on your CI/CD worker.
-To do so, you'll need an install script. `buf` can be downloaded from a release or built from source.
+The first step is to get the Buf CLI running on your CI/CD worker.
+To do so, you'll need an install script.
+It can be downloaded from a release or built from source.

 +++tabs key:ac042d3c949c2e69ff4f27c2a0f5e648